atviriduomenys/spinta/docs/manual/access.rst

 `$SPINTA_SCOPE_PREFIX` can be set via configuration, default scope prefix is `spinta_`. `ns`, `model` and `property` are all optional, only `action` is required.

+.. _available-actions:

 Following actions are available:

 :getone:
   Client can get single object by id.